 You think your child is ready to start kindergarten, but some of your friends are choosing to hold their kids back a year.
 Now you’re wondering if that might be a smart move for your child, too.
-It’s difficult to know, and opinions vary.
+The truth is, it’s difficult to know, and opinions vary.

 What is redshirting?

-Redshirting is a sometimes-controversial topic among parents who have kindergarten-age kids.
+Redshirting can be a controversial topic among parents who have kindergarten-age kids.
 The term, borrowed from the sports world, is used to describe the practice of delaying kindergarten entrance a year.

 To allow the child time to mature emotionally